Content Writing & Publishing

 • Collapse extra spaces and trim whitespace

-• Remove promotional text and noisy punctuation
+• Strip out promotional text and noisy punctuation

 • Validate against your shopping feed platform's title policies